-At a broad level, a structural economic model is one where the structure of decision making is fully incorporated in the specification of the model.
-By specifying the parameters that describe the preferences and constraints of the decision-making process, structural models deliver counterfactual predictions.
-The ability to provide policy counterfactuals sets them apart from reduced-form models.
-But the detailed description of the decision-making problem will typically place tougher requirements on measurement and rely, in part, on stronger assumptions.
+At a broad level a structural economic model is one where the structure of decision making is fully incorporated in the specification of the model.
+By identifying the 'deep' parameters that describe the preferences and constraints of the decision-making process, structural models deliver counterfactual predictions.
+The ability to provide policy counterfactuals sets them apart from reduced-form models.1 But structural models require the detailed specification of the decision-making problem - the constraints and the preferences.
+This will typically place tougher requirements on measurement and rely, in part, on stronger assumptions.

-Structural models aim to identify three distinct, but related, objects: (i) structural "deep" parameters: e.g., Frisch and Marshallian elasticities; (ii) underlying mechanisms: e.g., partial and self-insurance; (iii) policy counterfactuals: e.g., ex ante tax policy evaluations.
-It is useful, therefore, to distinguish between "full-structural" dynamic models and quasi- (or semi-) structural models, the latter identifying a subset of parameters and/or mechanisms rather than full counterfactuals.
+Structural models aim to identify three distinct, but related, objects: (i) structural 'deep' parameters: e.g. Frisch and Marshallian elasticities. (ii) underlying mechanisms: e.g. partial and self-insurance. (iii) policy counterfactuals: e.g. ex-ante tax policy evaluations.
+It is useful, therefore, to distinguish between 'fullstructural' dynamic models and quasi- (or semi-) structural models, the latter identifying a subset of parameters and/or mechanisms rather than full counterfactuals.

 The focus in this paper is on structural microeconometric models for policy analysis.
-Emphasis is given to models that minimize assumptions on the structural function of inter-est and on unobserved heterogeneity; and to approaches that align moments from structural and "reduced form" approaches.
-The discussion is limited to single agent models omitting, for space reasons, the many important contributions that use equilibrium concepts, network interactions, and market structure to help secure identification.
-The goal throughout is to highlight the use of structural models to improve our understanding of observed behavior and to provide reliable policy counterfactuals.
+Emphasis is given to models that minimize assumptions on the structural function of interest and on unobserved heterogeneity; and to approaches that align moments from structural and 'reduced form' approaches.
+The discussion is limited to single agent models omitting, for space reasons, the many important contributions that use equilibrium concepts, network interactions and market structure to help secure identification.
+The goal throughout is to highlight the use of structural models to improve our understanding of observed behaviour and to provide reliable policy counterfactuals.

-The following sections of the paper draw on work in three related areas.
-Section I: revealed preference and unobserved heterogeneity; Section II: discrete choice models and welfare reform; and Section III: dynamic structural models and human capital investments.
-These are areas that have extensive policy applications where structural functions and policy counterfactuals are well defined; that ask well-formulated questions, e.g., ex ante impact of taxes, prices and wages, and optimal design; that analyze static choice and dynamic choice; and, that use new data, new methods, and new computational developments.
+The following sections of the paper draw on three related areas: (I) Revealed preference and unobserved heterogeneity, (II) Discrete choice models and welfare reform, (III) Dynamic structural models and human capital investments.
+These are areas that have extensive policy applications where structural functions and policy counterfactuals are well defined; that ask well-formulated questions e.g. ex-ante impact of taxes, prices and wages, and optimal design; that analyse static choice and dynamic choice; and, that use new data, new methods and new computational developments.
 Section IV concludes.